mrh1997/pytcc/README.md

 of the current process without the need of creating a new file.

 Current status:
- * Compiles on Windows with Visual Studio
+ * Supports 32bit Python on Windows
+ * Provide tcclib API in Python

 Roadmap:
- * Provide tcclib API in Python
- * Create Wheels
+*  Create Wheels for all platforms
- * Make it Crossplatform
+*  MAYBE: Make it Crossplatform
  * MAYBE: Extend TCC (and PyTCC) to provide access to AST